Trump Unloads On U.S. Intelligence Community In Latest Twitter Meltdown: ‘Are We Living In Nazi Germany?’

 “Fake News – A Total Political Witch Hunt!”
 Trump had raged on Twitter on Tuesday in reference to media reports about the allegation that Russia has damaging information about him.
 He went to declare on Wednesday that he has “no deals, no loans, no nothing” with Russia.
 He insisted that the reports were “unfair” and claimed that “Russia has never tried to use leverage over me.”

-But some news reports noted that despite Trump’s loud claims that he has “no deals, no loans, no nothing” with Russia, the facts about his financial and business ties with Russia, if any, are difficult to verify because he has refused to release his task returns.
-Trump’s refusal to release his task returns contrasts sharply with the decision by U.S. presidents since Jimmy Carter to release their task returns.
+But some news reports noted that despite Trump’s loud claims that he has “no deals, no loans, no nothing” with Russia, the facts about his financial and business ties with Russia, if any, are difficult to verify because he has refused to release his tax returns.
+Trump’s refusal to release his tax returns contrasts sharply with the decision by U.S. presidents since Jimmy Carter to release their task returns.

 His political opponents and detractors point to a statement attributed to his son Donald Trump Jr. that implied, contrary to Trump’s Twitter assertions, that his businesses have benefited greatly from Russian funds.